henrysalkever/blockpaca/README.md

 `display_refresh_rate` : time between each refresh of values in live display

-`max_trade_updates` : controls how many trade updastes are shown in the live display
+`max_trade_updates` : controls how many trade updates are shown in the live display

 *(numbers are adjustable, though will throw an error if you input a value for hours that will make your trading session terminate after 30 seconds before the market closes, for example `"9h"`)